 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Experience: Two (2) years of responsible professional experience performing duties comparable to Librarian II with Placer County.
+Experience: Two (2) years of responsible property, real estate, or facility-related project management experience performing duties similar to a Project Manager I with Placer County.